Evaluations of annular Khovanov--Rozansky homology: Annuli in tangle diagrams

 Since this is linear in $H_{\mu}$, we can instead consider a tangle where one component is colored by $P_{\lambda}$ and the other is a closed circle colored by an arbitrary symmetric function $f$.
 The ``refined Chern-Simons invariant'' of this tangle equals

 which agrees with a certain decategorification of \eqref{eq:refined S}. \end{rem}

-We would like to comment on possible (but yet mostly conjectural) connections between the results of this paper and the work of the first author, Negu\cb{t} and Rasmussen \cite{GNR}.
+We would like to comment on possible (but yet mostly conjectural) connections between the results of this paper and the work of the first author, Negu\cb{t} and Rasmussen \cite{GNR}, as well as the series of papers of Oblomkov and Rozansky \cite{OR1,OR2,OR3}.
 One of the main conjectures of \cite{GNR} assumes the existence of a monoidal functor

 where $\Hilb^n(\C^2)$ is the Hilbert scheme of $n$ points on the plane and $D^b\Coh$ denotes the derived category of coherent sheaves.
 On the Hilbert scheme of points we have two important sheaves: $\CT$ is the tautological bundle of rank $n$ while $\CI$ is the tautological ideal sheaf (of infinite rank).
 The fibers of $\CT$ and $\CI$ over a given ideal $I\subset \C[x,y]$ are equal to $\C[x,y]/I$ and to $I$, respectively.
 Both $\CT$ and $\CI$ enjoy the action of two commuting endomorphisms $X$ and $Y$.